WoozyMasta/a2s/README.md

 problems with additional games!

 > [!NOTE]
-> Implementation of `bzip2` compression for multipacket response is not
+> Implementation of `bzip2` compression for multi-packet response is not
 > implemented, as I did not find any servers that would respond in this
 > format.
 If you know of one, please write me in issue.